st23am/pubkata/README.md

 3. Make it pass.

-4. Go get a drink (HINT: doesn't have to be alcholic)
+4. Go get a drink (HINT: doesn't have to be alcoholic)